JuanwenZhang/Deep-Learning/README.md

 # Deep-Learning

+This is the course base provides an overview of deep learning techniques with engineering applications.
+Topics includes: Aneural network architectures (CNNs, RNNs, and more.), model training and regularization; data augmentation; transfer learning; generative models.
-This is the course dedicated to have concepts introduced and practice excuted in deep learning area.
-Topics includes: ANN, CNN, GAN Model, Transformer, RNN, Transfer Learning.
-Some exercise/assignments are showned as individual projects here.
-And one group project is completed in the end as a wrapper of all the knowlegde and skills being learned in the class.
+Several skill building exercise/assignments are showned as individual projects here.
+And one team-based project is completed in the end as a wrapper of all the knowlegde and skills being learned in the class.